MelbourneBitDevs/bitdevs.com.au/calendar.md

 title: Meetings
 ---

-BitDevs Melbourne is typically held once a month.
+BitDevs is typically held once a month.
 See Github.

 <!-- You can subscribe to event announcements via [meetup.com](https://www.meetup.com/Vancouver-Bitcoiners/). -->